IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 click on the "Unpublished" button on the right hand side of the page which should indicate:
 "This Dataset is unpublished.
 To publish it click 'Publish Dataset' link."

-Important Note: Once a Dataset is published it cannot be unpublished.
+Important Note: Once a Dataset is published it **cannot be unpublished**; it can be archived instead.

 .. |image1| image:: ./img/DatasetDiagram.png